Fellow Since 2009

-This profile was prepared when Michael Turner was elected to the Ashoka Fellowship in 2009.
+This description of Michael Turner's work was prepared when Michael Turner was elected to the Ashoka Fellowship in 2009.

 The New Idea